src-d/guide/engineering/licensing.md

 At the time of creating a new project you can choose between two different
 licenses:

-- [GPL v3.0](https://www.gnu.org/licenses/gpl.html), applied to projects whose nature is specific to language analysis, machine learning and other core parts of our stack and may be used through a client library owned by us, allowing interaction with the project to third-party propietary code.
+- [GPL v3.0](https://www.gnu.org/licenses/gpl.html), applied to projects whose nature is specific to language analysis, machine learning and other core parts of our stack and may be used through a client library owned by us, allowing interaction with the project to third-party proprietary code.

 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), this license should be applied to projects which are libraries or tools that require direct interaction with third-party code, which the GPLv3 and variants doesn't allow. _Some examples are: bblfsh/server or bblfsh/*-driver_